 TIP #7: If planning to take photos during the early morning Magic Hour, check the forecast first to make sure the weather will cooperate as it’s no fun getting up at a ridiculous hour to take sunrise photos to find only clouds and zero sun!

 TIP #8: If planning to attend the Magic Hour at the crack of dawn, do it mid-season and check what time sunrise is before you go.
 You want to go when there are lots of flowers in bloom, so don’t go at the very start of the festival season.
 Wait until the flowers are at their peak.
 At the same time, however, remember that sunrise gets earlier and earlier each day, which means waking up increasingly early too.

 TIP #9: If you like flowers, then also definitely check out the Chilliwack Tulip Festival.
 It’s Western Canada’s largest tulip festival and it’s just a 10 minute drive from Abbotsford.
-Both festivals are wonderful, but the Chilliwack one is much larger and, in most cases, actually less expensive.
+Both festivals are wonderful.

 TIP #10: Weekend rates during High Bloom season are around twice the price of weekends during the Low Bloom season.
 The difference in the state of the flowers between the beginning of the Low Bloom season and middle of the High Bloom season, however, is night and day – there is no comparison – in one case the fields are predominantly green and in the other they are amazingly full of colour.

 The difference between the very end of the Low Bloom season and beginning of the High Bloom season, however, isn’t considerable.
 Consequently, for the best value for money, if you can’t go on a weekday during High Bloom season, visit on a weekend at the end of the Low Bloom season.